jbolns/atheoretical/README.md

 ### Notes
 - The *mainFiles* folder contains an Excel document with clear guidance, preloaded scripts, and pre-populated (dummy) hyper-parameters.
 - The *mainFiles* folder also contains a dataset that can be used for testing (due credits given in Excel file).
-- Theoretically, the file should be able to handle other data files.
-That's ultimately the goal.
+- The individual modules/scripts are given as *.bas* files, which can be imported easily into Excel's VBA console.

-- Additionally, the individual modules/scripts are given as *.bas* files, which can be imported easily into Excel's VBA console.
+- Eventually, the file should be able to handle any *clean* dataset made of quantitative continuous variables.
+It will take a while until things run smoothly, though.

 ### Pending:
 - [ ] Documentation.
 The Excel file includes guidance, but more detailed documentation would not hurt.